xpack/web-doxygen/website/docs/api/classes/translatorromanian.md

-<p>Used in a method of an Objective-C category that extends a class.
-Note that the @1 marker is required and is replaced by a link to the class method.</p>
+Used in a method of an Objective-C category that extends a class.
+Note that the @1 marker is required and is replaced by a link to the class method.

-<p>Definition at line 1910 of file <a href="/web-doxygen/docs/api/files/src/translator-ro-h">translator_ro.h</a>.</p>
+Definition at line 1910 of file <a href="/web-doxygen/docs/api/files/src/translator-ro-h">translator_ro.h</a>.

 <div class="doxyProgramListing">